DePayFi/widgets/README.md

 ### Unmanaged Configuration

 > [!IMPORTANT]
 > Unmanaged configurations do not provide any callbacks for server-side actions or integrations.
-They are limited to initiating and executing payments only.
-If you need callbacks for your integrations, use [managed integrations](#managed-integration-using-integration-id)
+If you need server-side callbacks for your integrations, use [managed integrations](#managed-integration-using-integration-id).
+Unmanaged integrations can still make use of [client-side callbacks](#client-side-callbacks)!

 ```javascript
 DePayWidgets.Payment({